PedestrianDynamics/jupedsim/_posts/2016-11-01-introduction.md

 We are heavily working on this project which means that:

-- It’s not done.
+- It's not done.
 We will be releasing new enhancements, bug fixes etc.
 - We love your support.
 If you find any errors or have suggestions, please write an issue in our [issue-tracker](https://cst.version.fz-juelich.de/jupedsim/jpsvis/issues).
   We will try hard to fix it.
 - Be patient.
 We are scientists and PhD/master students.
 Therefore, we primarily care about our research and theses.

-## Contact
+## Contact/Feedback

-info at jupedsim dot org
+You have found a bug in the code?
+Please help us with your feedback.
+You can contact us per mail at `info at jupedsim dot org`.